syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 ## Multiple selection using delimiter

-When selecting the multiple items, the selected items can be divided with a desired character given for a delimiter.
-It Can be Set delimiter character with the [Delimiter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~Delimiter.html) property.
+When selecting the multiple items, the selected items can be divided with a desired character given for a delimiter.Delimiter character can be set with the [Delimiter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~Delimiter.html) property.
+Enable the Delimiter mode need to set the MulitiSelectMode as Delimiter.
+The default value of Delimiter is comma.

 {% tabs %}